Have you ever paid for a long-term gym membership only to stop using it after a few weeks? You know, when you lost your gym motivation?

 The first weeks, it will be tough, and you’ll need your discipline to get you through.
 However, your body will soon start adapting to the workouts, and you’ll start to look and feel much sexier all throughout the day.
 Trust me, this will make it far easier to keep to your workout schedule!
 Once you get that momentum, it gets easier!

-Because, in my experience, it’s much harder to stay motivated.
+Because, in my experience, it’s much harder to keep that gym motivation.
 Of course, if you already manage to work out consistently at a gym, by all means keep doing so – the consistency of fitness classes or the community aspect of gyms work great for some people.
 However, I find that they have some serious disadvantages:

 - They cost money.